Pizza, pasta, pesto: they can all be plant based! Here are our top delicious vegan Italian recipes that make for unforgettable meals.

 And now…our top vegan Italian recipes!

-First up in our vegetarian and vegan Italian recipes: a classic recipe that needs no introduction: Spaghetti & Meatballs!
-This vegan meatballs recipe is uniquely delicious; the meatballs are made of oats, cashews, spices, and grated potatoes!
-Roll the dough into ball and pan fry them until crisp, and they're incredibly satisfying meatless meatballs.
+First up in our vegan Italian recipes: a classic recipe that needs no introduction: spaghetti & meatballs!
+These vegan meatballs are uniquely delicious, made of oats, cashews, spices, and grated potatoes!
+Pan fry them until crisp, and they're incredibly satisfying meatless meatballs.
 Serve them over spaghetti with your favorite marinara sauce.
 If you're feeling fancy, top with a bit of our vegan Parmesan cheese for a stunning main dish.

 Here's a vegan Italian recipe that never disappoints; pasta salad!
 Pasta salad isn't authentic Italian, but the flavors here are inspired by Italy.
 Crunchy romaine lettuce is refreshing and contrasts against Kalamata olives, capers, and pepperoncini.
 There’s a also a smattering of colorful vegetables: tomatoes, zucchini, and red onion.
 It comes together in 30 minutes, which is perfect for weeknights and lunches.